agentmodels/agentmodels.org/chapters/3c-pomdp.md

 ### Informal overview

 In an MDP the agent observes the full state of the environment at each timestep.
 In Gridworld, for instance, the agent always knows their precise position and is uncertain only about their future position.
 Yet in real-world problems, the agent often does not observe the full state every timestep.
-For example, suppose you are sailing at night without any instruments.
+For example, suppose you are sailing at night without any navigation instruments.
 You might be very uncertain about your precise position and you only learn about it indirectly, by waiting to observe certain landmarks in the distance.
 For environments where the state is only observed partially and indirectly, we use Partiall Observed Markov Decision Processes (POMDPs).

 In a Partially Observed Markov Decision Process (POMDP), the agent knows the transition function of the environment.
 This distinguishes POMDPs from [Reinforcement Learning](/chapters/3d-reinforcement-learning.html) problems.
 However, the agent starts each episode uncertain about the precise state of the environment.
 For example, if the agent is choosing where to eat on holiday, they may be uncertain about their own location and uncertain about which restaurants are open.